ballerina-attic/messaging-with-jms-queues/README.md

 service<http:Service> bookstoreService bind listener {
 ```

-- Here we have used ``  @kubernetes:Deployment `` to specify the docker image name which will be created as part of building this service. `copyFiles` field is used to copy required JMS broker jar files into the ballerina bre/lib folder.
+- Here we have used ``  @kubernetes:Deployment `` to specify the Docker image name which will be created as part of building this service. `copyFiles` field is used to copy required JMS broker jar files into the ballerina bre/lib folder.
 You can provide multiple files as an array to this field.
 - We have also specified `` @kubernetes:Service `` so that it will create a Kubernetes service, which will expose the Ballerina service that is running on a Pod.
 - In addition we have used `` @kubernetes:Ingress ``, which is the external interface to access your service (with path `` /`` and host name ``ballerina.guides.io``)

 - Now you can build a Ballerina executable archive (.balx) of the service that we developed above, using the following command.
-This will also create the corresponding docker image and the Kubernetes artifacts using the Kubernetes annotations that you have configured above.
+This will also create the corresponding Docker image and the Kubernetes artifacts using the Kubernetes annotations that you have configured above.

 ```
    $ ballerina build bookstore_service